fourWayz/decentralized-social/README.md

 ### Explanation of the `getPost` function
 This function provides a convenient way for users to retrieve essential information about posts on the platform.
 It verifies that the specified post exists before returning its information.

+- `_postId`: The index of the post to retrieve from the `posts` array.
+- `author`: The address of the author of the post.
+- `content`: The content of the post.
+- `timestamp`: The timestamp when the post was created.
+- `likes`: The number of likes on the post.
+- `commentsCount`: The number of comments on the post.
+- `require(_postId < posts.length, "Post does not exist")`: Ensures that the provided `_postId` corresponds to an existing post in the `posts` array.
+- `Post memory post = posts[_postId];`: Retrieves the post struct from the `posts` array at the specified index `_postId`.
+- `return (post.author, post.content, post.timestamp, post.likes, post.commentsCount);`: Returns the attributes of the post as a tuple containing the author's address, the content of the post, the timestamp, the number of likes, and the number of comments.

 ### Retrieving comments
 ```solidity
 function getComment(uint256 _postId, uint256 _commentId) external view returns (